 There’s nothing quite as exciting, or terrifying, as bringing your baby home for the very first time.
-And while many new parents take the time to go through their home and “baby proof” it, ie. putting safety caps over outlets and locking cabinet doors that may house dangerous chemicals, there are other dangers lurking in most homes that can affect you and your baby’s health.
+And while many new parents take the time to go through their home and “baby proof” it, ie. putting safety caps over outlets and locking cabinet doors that may house dangerous chemicals, other dangers are lurking in most homes that can affect you and your baby’s health.

 Here are some steps you can take to make a toxin-free home.

 If your home was built before 1980 there’s a very good chance it contains lead paint.
 If this is the case, and you are planning on renovating any part of your home before the baby arrives, you will definitely want to hire a contractor certified in lead abatement instead of doing the remodel yourself.
 To see a listing of certified contractors in your area, call EPA at 1-800-424-LEAD.

 Choose Zero-VOC or Low-VOC Latex Paints and Stains

 Zero-VOC or low-VOC latex (water-based) paints and stains are the absolute greenest and healthiest choice for any room in your house, particularly the nursery.
 If you’re not sure which brands carry these kinds of paints and stains, speak with someone at your local hardware or big box store.

 Many blinds and shades on the market are made from vinyl (PVC) and are not the healthiest choice.
 Best to go with either wood or metal blinds and avoid the plastic roller shades and wallpaper which are usually made with vinyl (PVC).
 And, to be as healthy as you can, be sure to regularly clean your window coverings to remove any dust that can cause allergies and breathing problems.

 Buyer BEWARE When Buying Mattresses and Other Furniture